Zane2b2t/Phobos.history/README.md

 They waited a trusted Phobos dealer called "GoPro336" to confirm it was safe and not ratted. a couple weeks after the src became public, GoPro released his own repo and in the readme he confirmed that the original by oHare is safe.

+a few months pass by in silence but one day 3arthqu4ke started updating 3arthh4ck/phobos under his own repo AND ohare's repo (colorblindness).  colorblindness was the main one until 3arthh4ck v1.6.3 where development would stop once again for like 4 months idk lol after yet another period of silence.
+Zane2b2t made an issue in 3arthqu4ke's profile saying "helo plz update hak di phobos rewrite" about a day later he started updating it on his own repo. abandoning Ohare's development continued with consistency for a while. people pointed out bugs and suggested features.
+3arthqu4ke would instantly implement them. that is until 1.8.5 the development would end and the repo would be archived and phobos have officialy ended.. until zb0b released the new version of ohare.cc: anarachyhvh.com anarchyhvh was on 1.19 and 3arthh4ck's ca needed some updates for 1.19 so 3arthqu4ke unarchived the repo for a lil. pushed updates and merged PRs and then. it was archived until now.

+* Phobos 5 fabric chapter

 ## NOTE: This is unfinished.
 I made this repo public incase a Phobos member sees a mistake and corrects it